 In this post, you will learn more about session hijacking attack or cookie stealing and how to prevent session hijacking?

 What is Session Hijacking?

-A session hijacking is a technique used by hackers to take control of a system, without the knowledge of the user – for example, when you’re checking your credit card balance, paying your bills, or doing shopping at an online store.
-It is also known as cookie hacking, it is mostly performed on your browser sessions and web applications.
+Session hijacking is a technique used by hackers to take control of a system without the user’s knowledge.
+It can happen when you’re checking your credit card balance, paying your bills, or shopping online.
+It is also known as cookie hacking.
+It is usually performed on your browser sessions and web applications.

 Each time you connect to a website, a session is created.
-This session generates a session ID for you and stores your information for use across multiple pages.
-This explains why you can browse multiple pages of a website without having to enter your login information on each page.
+This session generates a session ID for you.
+It also stores your information for use across multiple pages.
+As a result, you can browse multiple pages of a website without the need to enter your login information on each page.

-In cyberspace, a typical session begins when a user logs on to a web server to perform an activity and ends when the user logs off.
-The moment you log into a website, the browser sets a temporary session cookie as a reminder that you have been authenticated and are now logged in.
-When you logout of the site, the web server invalidates session cookies, so you will need to re-enter your login information to access the site again.
+In cyberspace, a typical session begins when a user logs on to a web server to perform an activity.
+It ends when the user logs off.
+When you log on to a website, the browser sets a temporary session cookie.
+This is a reminder that you have been authenticated and are now logged in.
+When you log out of the site, the web server invalidates the session cookie, so you will need to re-enter your credentials to be able to access the site again.

 Session hijacking example

 A URL containing a session ID might look like:

 On an HTML page, a session ID may be stored as a hidden field: